raviqqe/doc/posts/stak/embedding-scheme-in-rust.md

 ### Adding a build script

-Stak Scheme adds Scheme scripts with the `.scm` file extension in the `src` directory.
-Instead of embedding these script files directly in Rust programs, Stak Scheme compiles these files into [bytecode](https://ja.wikipedia.org/wiki/%E3%83%90%E3%82%A4%E3%83%88%E3%82%B3 E3%83%BC%E3%83%89) files first.
+Stak Scheme expects developers to add Scheme scripts with the `.scm` file extension in the `src` directory.
+Instead of embedding these script files directly in Rust programs, Stak Scheme compiles these files into [bytecode](https://en.wikipedia.org/wiki/Bytecode) files first.
 To do so, add the following codes using the `stak-build` crate to the `build.rs` file.

 ```rust
 use stak_build::{build_r7rs, BuildError};